bauerca/openscihub-manifesto/README.md

 ## Summary

+The idea of openscihub is to create an online framework for the formation and development of scientific communities to help researchers and enthusiasts organize scientific pursuits.
+Our hope is that organic growth and development of such communities will allow open discussion, transparent review, and increased connectivity between researchers.

 As scientific subdisciplines become more specialized, it becomes increasingly difficult to connect with the public and educate newcomers due to the accumulation of scientific jargon and concepts.